-Scotland is recognised within the European Union as a Community Grade region for seed potato production which produces seed potatoes of high health status (Pre-basic and Basic).
+Scotland is recognised as a country which only produces seed potatoes of high health status (Pre-basic and Basic).

 Seed Potato Classification Scheme

 Our aim is to safeguard, all stages of potato production.
 SASA is the Certifying Authority for seed potatoes in Scotland and is responsible for the management and administration of the Scottish Seed Potato Classification Scheme, including a register of seed crops in Scotland.

 Potato pests and diseases

 SASA produce a series of guidance on the potato pests and diseases that are a high risk to Scotland:

 - Zebra Chip